Howling When It’s Time To Leave – The sign of a good time at Great Wolf Lodge!

 We had intended to go into Niagara Falls for a bit of a change for dinner, but a torrential rainstorm thwarted our plans – it was back to the buffet.
 The choices were the same, but at least there is enough variety so you don’t necessarily have to eat the same thing.
 Again, after dinner our daughter was asleep in seconds, and even though we had beer left over – we were simply too tired to drink it.
 We were asleep within minutes of our daughter!!

 Although you can stay until 7pm on the day you check out, my husband and I were a little waterpark-ed out and figured we’d hang out in Niagara Falls for the morning.
 We arrived in the lobby just in time for the morning storytime!
 As we got organized, our little cub enjoyed a few last moments with her beloved Mr. Moose & Mama Bear.
 The howls as we were leaving weren’t coming from the animatronic wolves, they were coming from a 2.5-year-old determined not to leave Great Wolf Lodge!

 This was our first real venture to a “family” attraction, and we were pleased to find that it was very clean and nicely laid out for a family’s comfort.
 At 2 ½, our daughter was probably just old enough to really enjoy it, although families with small babies were well looked after as the older ones played.
 However, there were a few things I wish I had known in advance, so I’m giving you some tips to make your stay at Great Wolf Lodge a great one…

-5 Tips for maximizing your enjoyment at Great Wolf Lodge Niagara Falls:
+5 Tips for visiting Great Wolf Lodge with Toddlers: